 Oregon Lawmakers must help prevent insurance rate increases.

-We can’t afford SB 174.
+We can’t afford bad faith lawsuits.

-Senate Bill 174 will expand litigation exposure and regulatory overreach.
+This legislation will expand litigation exposure and regulatory overreach.
 We can’t afford for Oregon to become the next California, where some insurers have stopped selling new policies and are nonrenewing policyholders, and some insurers are exiting the state altogether.

 The Facts

-This unnecessary bill opens the door for excessive and frivolous lawsuits, because it allows two lawsuits for a single insurance claim – one seeking damages from an at-fault party, then another against the insurer for how they resolved the claim.
+This unnecessary legislation opens the door for excessive and frivolous lawsuits, because it allows two lawsuits for a single insurance claim – one seeking damages from an at-fault party, then another against the insurer for how they resolved the claim.

 A recent study by Milliman found that this legislation would cost Oregon consumers $0.6-1.4 billion, an estimated 7% to 16% rise in premiums paid by Oregon residents and businesses.